silksil/NOTES-CHEATSHEET/client/react/redux-form.md

 ```jsx
 import { reduxForm, Field, FieldArray } from 'redux-form';
 ```
-Next we render the renderSkills component in the FieldArray:
+Next we create a FieldArray and include the renderSkills component:
 ```jsx
 <div>
   <form onSubmit={this.props.handleSubmit(this.props.onSurveySubmit)}>